Spacial/awesome-csirt/README.md

 - [Scout Suite](https://github.com/nccgroup/ScoutSuite): Multi-Cloud Security Auditing Tool
 - [Cloud Security Research](https://github.com/RhinoSecurityLabs/Cloud-Security-Research): Cloud-related research releases from the Rhino Security Labs team.
 - [Azure-Readiness-Checklist](https://github.com/ghostinthewires/Azure-Readiness-Checklist): This checklist is your guide to the best practices for deploying secure, scalable, and highly available infrastructure in Azure.
 Before you go live, go through each item, and make sure you haven't missed anything important!
+- [gVisor](https://github.com/google/gvisor): is an application kernel, written in Go, that implements a substantial portion of the Linux system surface.

 ### AWS